Materiality

 These follow an infinite loop continuously moving from (1) through (4), meaning that it will sustainably co-create social and economic value.

-The Ajinomoto Group has identified Group-wide risks and opportunities that require cross-organizational management by comprehensively taking into account macro changes in the business environment, the probability of manifestation (low, moderate, high), and the magnitude of the impact (low, moderate, high), the details of which are as below.
+The Group has identified Group-wide risks and opportunities that require cross-organizational management, by comprehensively taking into account macro changes in the business environment, the probability of manifestation (low, moderate, high) and the magnitude of impact (low, moderate, high).
+The classification and severity of risks and opportunities for the year under review were as follows: ten were classified as 'Highly Significant' and four as 'Significant'.

 Although the Group has developed various responses and mechanisms not only to minimize such management and operational risks but also to capitalize on these as opportunities, the list below is not all-inclusive and may be affected in the future by risks that are currently unforeseeable or which are not presently deemed material.

 Forward-looking statements in the text below are based on the Group’s assessments as of March 31, 2024.
-In the table below, ● indicates risks and ○ indicates opportunities.
+In the table below, indicates risks and

 Major risks and opportunities | Probability of manifestation | Magnitude of impact | Comprehensive assessment | |